hnsl/librcd/README.md

 # librcd
 *A library for Rapid {C|Concurrency|Correct} Development*

 Librcd is a new C standard library and POSIX replacement for x86_64 Linux.
 It comes with some custom syntax, and makes threading, strings, error handling, memory allocation and IO easy.
-Here's an small example:
+Here's a small example:

 ```c
 #include "rcd.h"